mikesmallhelp/wacat/README.md

 ![](doc/more-complicated-auth-picture-5.png)

-wacat can do authentication to this application with the following JSON file:
+wacat can perform authentication for this application using the following JSON configuration file:

 ```